-Dylan has worked with MAP for three years, both as Executive Director, and as General Manager since the beginning of 2020, in addition to working with other international NGOs.
-He enjoys traveling and exploring outdoors, and pretending to be an adventure photographer.
+Dylan has worked with MAP for two years as its Executive Director, as well as previous work with other international NGOs.
+He also enjoys traveling and exploring outdoors, and pretending to be an adventure photographer.

-Jim Enright CBFMR trainer
+Jim Enright CBEMR trainer

-Though semi-retired, Jim continues to assist MAP with CBEMR training workshops around the globe and from his base in Thailand.
+Jim is based in Trang, overseeing every stage of MAP's projects in Thailand.
+Though semi-retire, he continues to assist MAP with CBEMR training workshops around the globe.